Here are some books for elementary schoolers to try during AAPI Heritage Month.

 Two young Asian children show how many different ways rice can be prepared and how many foods rice can be eaten with.

-View in CatalogA Single Shard
+A Single Shard

 Linda Sue Park

 13-year-old Tree-ear lives in a Korean village famous for its ceramics.
 He doesn’t have much but he loves to watch master potter Min at work and dreams of learning the craft one day.
 Reluctantly Min agrees to let Tree-ear help him.
-Determined to do whatever it takes to prove himself, Tree-ear embarks on a dangerous journey to present his master’s work to the king, unaware it will change his life forever.
+Determined to do

-Read More View in CatalogDragonwings
+Read More View in Catalog

 Laurence Yep